towns-protocol/towns/servers/matrix-crypto-login-spec.md

 ### Private key security

-Keeping private key safe is out-of-scope for Matrix.
+Keeping private keys safe is out-of-scope for Matrix.
 Besides software wallet protections, there are hardware wallet solutions which offer offline key storage.

-There is an open issue with compromised private key.
+There is an open issue with compromised private keys.
 This proposal does not address the problem.
 There is no "password reset" solution.

 ### Address as localpart